riad-azz/tiktok-saver/README.md

 A High-performance web server & reverse proxy.
 Efficiently serves static files, proxies requests to Flask & Next.js apps, improves performance, handles high traffic, load balances, and enhances scalability.

-You can tweak the Nginx settings in `tiktok-saver/nginx/nginx.conf`, check out [nginx docs](https://docs.nginx.com/) to learn more.
+You can tweak the Nginx settings in `tiktok-saver/nginx/nginx.conf` and add stuff like SSL Certificate (HTTPS) or add your domain, check out [nginx docs](https://docs.nginx.com/) to learn more.

-### Docker Compose

-The `docker-compose.yml` is what holds the whole project together and links all the containers.

-You can tweak a lot of stuff here, like changing the `REDIS_PASSWORD`, changing `ports` or add more workers to the flask [gunicorn](https://gunicorn.org/) and other stuff, check out [docker compose docs](https://docs.docker.com/compose/) to learn more about it.
+## Contribution

+All contribution is welcome, if you think you can improve the project In any way, shape or form please feel free to do so.

 ## License